DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

     Should be lower for low number of reassembly buckets.
     Valid values: from 1 ns to 10 s.
 Default value: 10000000 (10 s).

+*   ``--per-port-pool``: Enable per ethdev port pktmbuf pool.
+     By default one packet mbuf pool per socket is created and configured via Rx queue setup.

+*   ``--vector-pool-sz``: Number of buffers in vector pool.
+    By default, vector pool size depeneds on packet pool size and size of each vector.

 The mapping of lcores to port/queues is similar to other l3fwd applications.